-The Federal Work Study (FWS) Program provides funds for part-time employment to assist eligible students finance their college costs.
+The Federal Work Study (FWS) Program provides funds for part-time employment to assist eligible students with financing their college costs.
 FWS wages are funded by the federal government through the U.S. Department of Education and are paid twice a month by check or direct deposit through the UACCM Payroll Department.
-FWS is a need-based program, therefore, not all students can qualify.
+FWS is a need-based program; therefore, not all students can qualify.
 Please contact the Financial Aid Office for more information about FWS or to check your eligibility.

 Checklist for Federal Work Study Applicants